 When adolescents choose their volunteer projects and align their interests with the inclination to serve, many find themselves inspired by the collective impact they've made.
 For example, a teen who enjoys working for Habitat for Humanity might attend a technical school to enter the carpentry trade, or may go to college to become an architect — both paths sparked by personal service experiences.

 Moreover, after reflecting on their volunteer work, teens who donate their time giving back tend to acknowledge the process as a positive practice — and those who participate typically credit community service for furthering their sense of self and future purpose.
-Overall, community service work has the power to transform the adolescent perspective and prepare teens with the soft and hard skills for the rest of their lives, equipping young adults with the pride of knowing they have made a difference in somebody else’s life.
+Overall, community service work has the power to transform the adolescent perspective and prepare teens with soft and hard skills for the rest of their lives, equipping young adults with the pride of knowing they have made a difference in somebody else’s life.